evan-wes/nerf-sandbox/README.md

-# NeRF (vanilla-compatible) — with validation tools, progress video, and robust training

-This project is a refactor of a NeRF training pipeline with a focus on **exact vanilla NeRF behavior** (bmild/nerf) when `--vanilla` is set, plus quality-of-life features for long runs: auto-resume, staged validation rendering (including a *training progress video* built during training), GPU thermal safeguards, and controllable signal handling.

-The code assumes the **Blender synthetic** dataset layout and reads image paths *exactly* from `transforms_{split}.json` (e.g., `"./train/r_0"` → `<root>/train/r_0.png`).
-Camera ray generation and pose utilities are **convention-aware** and match the dataset’s OpenGL-style transforms.

----

-## Preview (YouTube)

-<iframe width="560" height="315" src="https://youtube.com/shorts/a5gZcdhjUwg?si=YDkZmCX-dQ5efv_Y" title="NeRF training progress" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

----
+# A Neural Radiance Field Sandbox

+This project contains a PyTorch implementation of a Neural Radiance Field (NeRF) model with the aim of expandability to more advanced architectures and training paradigms.
+The initial version supports the [original paper's architecture](https://www.matthewtancik.com/nerf).

+The custom Trainer class includes a wide suite of quality-of-life features such as:

+- Auto-resume functionality to pause training and restart from the latest or a specific checkpoint
+- GPU thermal safeguards helpful for laptops
+- Signal handling to gracefully quit if training is interupted with Ctrl+C
+- Comprehensive logging via TensorBoard, with loss, metrics, and validation images

+As the intent of this project is to learn more about neural radiance fields and how they work, many visualization features have been added, including:

+- Rendering of RGB, depth, and opacity as the model learns the scene
+- Comprehensive validation scheduling to generate *training progress videos* that can be linear or power-based to generate more frames at earlier stages.
+  - An example can be found here as a [YouTube Short](https://youtube.com/shorts/a5gZcdhjUwg?si=MgS1kwodNKym28jo)
+- Camera path rendering for novel scene generation, both during training and after

 ## Features

 - **Vanilla NeRF parity** (`--vanilla`)
-  - 8×256 MLP with skip, positional encoders (Lx=10 / Ld=4), ReLU σ with raw noise, white background, bmild sampling (1024 rays, center-precrop warmup), etc.
+  - 8×256 MLP with a skip connection, positional encoders (Lx=10 / Ld=4), ReLU σ with raw noise, white background, sampling (1024 rays, center-precrop warmup), etc.
 - **Validation & visualization**
   - Select per-view validation via `--val_indices`.
   - Save **RGB / opacity / depth** per validation step.
   - **Training progress video**: one smooth camera path is precomputed and **rendered block-by-block during training**, matched to a user-defined validation schedule (e.g., dense early via power law).
   - Camera path generation is **convention-aware** and supports **circle** and **spiral**.
-- **Schedules that match how models learn**
-  - Validation events can follow a **power schedule** (dense early, sparse later) while the progress video keeps a **constant angular speed**.
 - **Auto-resume & robust checkpoints**
   - Resume from latest or explicit checkpoint; validation plan/progress state is restored so progress video continues where it left off.
 - **GPU thermal guard**